isar/hive/docs/register_adapter.md

 # Register Adapter

 When you want Hive to use a `TypeAdapter`, you have to register it.
 Two things are needed for that: An instance of the adapter and a `typeId`.
 Every type has a unique `typeId` which is used to find the correct adapter when a value is brought back from disk.
-The `typeId`s between 0 and 223 are allowed.
+All `typeId`s between 0 and 223 are allowed.

 You can register `TypeAdapters` for a specific box or globally for all boxes: